 There are different ways to view images in a stereopair and they all rely on each image being viewed separately by the corresponding eye so your brain can fuse the two 2-D images into one 3-D image.
 A nice pictorial explanation for stereocards can be found on the Getty website.

 Freeviewing is the ability to view stereoviews without a stereoscope and can take a bit of practise.
-It is important to note that the images shouldn’t be more than 7cm apart for parallel-views because this is just over the average separation between the human eyes, any more separation can make it impossible to fuse them without a special stereoscope, so please note that some screens and formats cannot be used for free-viewing.
+It is important to note that the images shouldn’t be more than 7cm apart for parallel-views because this is just over the average separation between the human eyes; a larger separation can make it impossible to fuse them without a special stereoscope, so please note that some screens and formats cannot be used for free-viewing.

 Most Victorian and modern stereoviews are in the parallel-view format which has the left eye image on the left and the right eye image on the right.
 To freeview these it is recommended that you look through the stereopair, as if staring to infinity, and relax your eyes until you can see three images – the image in the middle should be in 3-D and you need to gently bring it into focus without changing the convergence of your eyes to see the depth.
 If you’re using a phone or a stereocard you can initially have it close to your eyes to get the third image then slowly move it further away to focus.
 Some people put the side of their hand or a piece of paper vertically on their nose and between their eyes to create a separation to help with the convergence.
 Others find it easier to freeview smaller images and starting with simple diagrams on a smartphone is an ideal way to learn to freeview so I’ve added two parallel stereoviews made by Jules Duboscq and Frederick Hale Holmes in the early 1850s to help practise with.

-Parallel-view images can also be viewed with stereoscopes which use lenses or mirrors to focus each eye on each separate image – for the smartphone I’ve found the best to use without being too bulky are the London Stereoscopic Company’s Lite OWL viewer, which can also be used with books and stereocards.
+Parallel-view images can also be viewed with stereoscopes which use lenses or mirrors to focus each eye on each separate image – for the smartphone I’ve found the best ones to use without being too bulky are the London Stereoscopic Company’s Lite OWL viewers or the studier London Stereoscopic Company’s Steampunk OWL viewers, which can also be used with books and stereocards.
 Some people find them tricky to focus by being unable to judge the correct distance, in which case I’d recommend the London Stereoscopic Company’s OWL viewer and OWL VR kit which hold against the book or hold the smartphone in place and allow you to focus easily by moving the lenses back and forth.
 The LSC’s online shop with a description of their viewers can be found here.
 All kinds of antique and retro lenticular stereoscopes can be found for example on eBay, in antique or second-hand shops, at auctions, etc. and they often work very well.
 Just keep in mind which format you’d like to use the viewer for and check it’s suitable – for example Stereo Realist slides can’t be viewed with a View-Master viewer; a Holmes stereoscope or a Brewster stereoscope weren’t made to accommodate smartphones, etc.

 OTHER VIEWING METHODS